ChecheRomo96/CPVector/README.md

 ## Contact

-If you have questions, suggestions, or comments, you can get in touch with the CPVector team via [email](mailto:example@example.com) or open an [issue](https://github.com/ChecheRomo96/CPVector/issues) on the repository.
+If you have questions, suggestions, or comments, you can open an [issue](https://github.com/ChecheRomo96/CPVector/issues) on the repository.

 We hope CPVector proves to be a valuable asset in your cross-platform development projects!